apalbright/Oscars/README.md

 In order to create the second heat table, run do-file "dataheattable2" in stata (change the working directory in this file to your own) to yield genderactor.csv.
 Then, run R script "heattablebyaward" that uses genderactor.csv.

 #Pie chart
 In order to create the pie chart, run the R script "pie."
 If you want to see where the pie data came from, run the "datapie" stata do-file on the oscars3 data.

-Again, change the directory.
+#Stata directory note
+You must specify the directory where you've downloaded the oscars3 file for all stata do-files to run properly